How To Get PR In UK After Study

 Dr Mohammad Shafiq

-How To Get PR In UK After Study?
-2024
+How To Get PR In UK After Study in 2025: Fastest Routes & New Rules

-How To Get PR In UK After Study?
-2024
+How To Get PR In UK After Study in 2025: Fastest Routes & New Rules

 According to the UK government statistics for the year ending June 2023, about 76.7% of settlement applications were granted, with 89,751 individuals receiving permanent residence (Indefinite Leave to Remain) in the UK.
 This number includes those who initially entered the UK on student visas and later transitioned to permanent residency.
 Let's take a closer look at how to get PR in UK after study.